OmarOsama90/fabrikasite/README.md

 # 🎯 Project Title: fabrikasite

-A modern and responsive personal portfolio website to showcase your work, skills, and projects.
+A modern and responsive website showcasing certified used cars for sale with guaranteed quality, installment options, and home delivery service.

 ---

 ## 🚀 Features

-- Responsive design for all devices
-- Dark/Light mode toggle
-- Projects section with live previews
-- Contact form with email integration
+- 🔧 Certified and reconditioned used cars
+- 💸 Fixed prices (no negotiation needed)
+- 🚚 Home delivery available
+- 📃 Return policy up to 7 days
+- 🧾 Warranty up to 90 days
+- 📊 Real-time display of:
+  - Happy customers: 15,000+
+  - Cars sold: 769
+  - Years of experience: 25+
 ---

 ## 🛠️ Technologies Used

-- HTML5, CSS3, JavaScript
+- HTML5
-- React.js
+- CSS3
-- Tailwind CSS
+- JavaScript
 - EmailJS (for contact form)

 ---